-The chance of earthquake damage in 67744 Zip Code is about the same as Kansas average and is much lower than the national average.
-The risk of tornado damage in 67744 Zip Code is much lower than Kansas average and is about the same as the national average.
+The chance of earthquake damage in 67730 Zip Code is about the same as Kansas average and is much lower than the national average.
+The risk of tornado damage in 67730 Zip Code is much lower than Kansas average and is higher than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.

 The volcano index value is calculated based on the currently known volcanoes using USA.com algorithms.
 It is an indicator of the possibility of a region being affected by a possible volcano eruption.
 A higher volcano index value means a higher chance of being affected.

 The tornado index value is calculated based on historical tornado events data using USA.com algorithms.
 It is an indicator of the tornado level in a region.
 A higher tornado index value means a higher chance of tornado events.

 Other Weather Extremes Events

 A total of 3,363 other weather extremes events within 50 miles of 67730 Zip Code were recorded from 1950 to 2010.
 The following is a break down of these events:

 No volcano is found in or near 67730 Zip Code.